ICHK has unveiled a new curriculum strand, as we proudly push forward the boundaries of assessment.

 This work continues into Years 12 and 13, as students move into the IB Diploma, and start to enjoy unscheduled personal study time within their timetables.

 Credit-worthy engagements could include leadership activities, work experience, project management, teamwork initiatives, public speaking, class work, service to others, and other examples of learning which demonstrate the skills and attributes needed to lead a successful life.

 Students build on this work to the point where they become Masters and credits can be awarded for substantial, self-directed, verifiable achievements.
 A combination of credits from one or more of the domains will qualify students for the award.
 The mix they achieve will be a unique and individual to them – and will be a reflection of the person they are becoming; and of the efforts and energy that go into that project of growth and consolidation.

 Our longer term hope is that the efforts of a growing number of schools, of which we are proud to be one, will come to promote a wider view of learning.
 It will be a view that helps bring about a world where the complexity of human potential is genuinely valued and nurtured in the teenage years, and where young people graduate to university or to useful employment having been fully known and recognised by the schools in which they study.

-In the meantime we have already awarded our first ICHK Diploma which aligns exactly with the aims of the MTC.
+This all builds on our earlier work to award the ICHK Diploma which aligns exactly with the aims of the MTC.